Is your air conditioning acting strange? If so, it's good to pay attention because it’s trying to tell you something.

 Here are a few of the typical AC problems and the indications you may see:

 Why Is My Air Conditioner Leaking?

-Why Is My Air Conditioner Freezing Up?
+Why Does My Air Conditioner Freeze Up?

-Why Is My Air Conditioner So Loud?
+Is My Air Conditioner Supposed to Be Loud?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Is My AC System Not Blowing Cold Air?